kungfucat/makingReadme/README.md

 # eModules

-An android application that enables the user to practice from a set of questions based on :
+An android application that enables the user to practice from a set of questions, flag them and view analytics.
-- Quant Problem Solving
-- Quant Data Sufficiency
-- Verbal Reading Comprehension
-- Verbal Critical Reasoning
-- Verbal Sentence Correction

 <br>